 Mobile app testing is a completely different beast when compared with web application testing.
-The challenge of testing the mobile app across multiple mobile devices, each of which might be of different screen sizes and might be using a different operating system and on top of all; mobility related issues (ex.
+The challenge of testing the mobile app across multiple mobile devices, each of which might be of different screen sizes and might be using a different operating system, and on top of all; mobility-related issues (ex.
 N/W, internet speed, etc) make mobile app testing tough.

 Challenges of Mobile App testing:

-1. N/W connectivity: There are hundreds of mobile operators globally.
+There are hundreds of mobile operators globally.
 Even the technology used by these operators is not uniform.
 Some operators use CDMA, some use GSM, etc. Mobile app testing has to verify the functioning of the mobile app across these operators and technologies.

 These are just a few of the unique challenges in Mobile App testing.
 In order to overcome these challenges and to make mobile app testing a success we should take care of the following 5 points:

-5 Keys to Mobile App Testing Success
+5 Key Points to Successful Mobile App Testing

 1. Do mobile app testing on the cloud

 Most companies struggle because it is financially unfeasible to arrange for all the operating environments, devices, etc to be arranged physically.
 The cost of setting up such a lab is simply too huge.
-With the cloud, you can get operating environments on demand.
+With the cloud, you can get operating environments on-demand.

 2. Choose a combination of Physical Devices & Emulators for Mobile app testing

 As was briefly discussed in the earlier point, physically arranging all the devices is a huge cost.
 But the alternative of only using emulators is also not practical.
-Emulators are not always available for all the devices.
+Emulators are not always available for all devices.
 So what is the solution to this conundrum?